eclipse-iofog/iofogctl/docs/md/iofogctl_disconnect.md

 Disconnect from an ioFog cluster.

+This will remove all client-side information for this Namespace.
+The Namespace will itself be deleted.
+Use the connect command to reconnect after a disconnect.
-This will not teardown any components of the cluster.
-If you would like to tear down deployments, use the delete command.
+If you would like to uninstall the Control Plane and/or Agents, use the delete command instead.

 This will leave the corresponding namespace empty.